 Fit and Finish

 Both the PPQ and VP9 are made to be working guns.
-These are the gun you’ll find in the holsters of cops and soldiers, so they are prepared for practical purposes.
+These are the guns you’ll find in the Walther PPQ holsters and HK VP9 Holsters of cops and soldiers, so they are prepared for practical purposes.
 That being said both features a tough Tennifer finish.
 Tennifer is insanely resistant to salt water and corrosion in general.
 It’s a durable finish that has no problems with sweat, salt water, or resisting scratches and scraping.
 It gives the end user a matte black look.

 HK does take it a step further with their Hostile Environment finish that lays down a polymer coating with the Tennifer.
 This makes it less prone to gouges, scrapes, and scratches.

 Outside of the functional nature of these weapons, both guns look great.
 The finish is applied evenly and gives these guns an overall smooth finish.
 HK and Walther both pride themselves on not cutting corners and these guns show it.

 The VP9 is more angles and rectangles, and the PPQ is rounder around the edges.
 Both guns have tasteful roll marks displaying both the name of the company and the model of the pistol.
 Walther’s scroll has always been the gold standard as far as I am concerned.